The CIC is involved in a wide-range of projects in Newton Abbot. These are some examples of our current work:

 The CIC works in partnership with the Buckland and Milber Community Association to carry out the day-to-day management of Buckland & Milber Community Centre.
 During 2017 significant improvements were carried out to the building including changes to the layout to improve accessibility.
 The Centre is avaliable to hire for meetings, events and special occassions and has now become a busy and popular venue.
 You can find out more about the Community Centre by visiting our dedicated website, available by clicking here.

 The CIC also takes care of general administration, bookings, book-keeping, maintenance and marketing for the Buckland & Milber Community Association.
+We employ a part-time Administrator to carry out these roles.

 Newton Abbot Schools Council